 But it did enable an agreed situation where one could ask who was photographing whom?Our bees have been busy all month in the generally benign warm weather, and at the end of the first week of July, a swarm from elsewhere decided to move into the hive which had been robbed and destroyed in early June.
 So we’re back to 4 hives after having just one at the end of April.

 In spite of the 3 swarms that left the original hive, I managed to remove a full super of honey from the National hive right at the end of the month, whilst leaving another nearly full one behind for the bees to sustain them over the leaner months ahead.

-With the stream again very low for the whole month, and after last year’s drought followed by Storm Callum’s flooding, it was a thrill to find Beautiful Demoiselles, late in the month at the stream’s side.
+With the stream again very low for the whole month, and after last year’s drought followed by storm Callum’s flooding, it was a thrill to find Beautiful demoiselles, Calopteryx virgo, late in the month at the stream’s side.

-The PV total for the month was a respectable figure of 460 KWH, although the inverter graph below shows the periods where light levels dropped right away, even with little rain, and total monthly rainfall was again low, at 73.8mm.
-Indeed, without the 27 mm falling on the 31st, we once more this summer would have been really worried about water supplies, and watering of plants in pots was again becoming tedious…
+The PV inverter total for the month was a respectable figure of 460 KWH, although the graph below shows the periods where light levels dropped right away, even with little rain, and the total monthly rainfall was again low, at 73.8mm.
+Indeed, without the 27 mm falling on the 31st, we would have been really worried once more this summer, about water supplies, and watering of plants in pots was again becoming tedious.